History of Civilization 102

 · These papers will account for 20% of the total final-grade (ie., 2 x 10%)

-For each topic, there will be a short ‘test’: this will involve reading and discussing in class a relevant primary text, followed by a short written response to a question(s).
-These will be considered as part of your ‘participation’.
+For each topic, there will be a short Comprehension Exercise: this will involve reading and discussing in class a relevant primary text, followed by a short written response to a question(s).
+I will use the grade from your two best Comprehension Exercises.

 · This mid-term will account for 20% of the total final-grade.